“For in this manner, in former times, the holy women who trusted in God also adorned themselves, being submissive to

 Women who see a man with sex appeal and jump at him on a wave of libido make a big mistake.
 They will live in a vacuum.
 Very few women run down to the department store and pick out the first dress they see.
 No, they get a good picture of how it looks on them.
 Why should a woman jump at the first man she sees?

 A woman with good sense does not fall for the fast line.
 She does not fall for clucking noises.
 Everyone has strong points and weak points.
 This is true with everyone that walks on two legs.
-Everyone has points of strength and moments of weakness.
+Everyone has points of strength and weakness.
 The woman who only sees strong points is vulnerable to the strong line.
 He may be very unstable.
 She will not find the truth until it is too late.

 Maturity sees both weak points and strong points.
 She can see the balance and love him in the face of the actual reality of where he is.
 True love has its eyes open.
 Love does not depend on the other person, either.
 Mature love loves out one’s own capacity to love.